Summary: An explanation of how to handle schema changes and related settings.

 Strict: Default.
-All the events of an event type that contain unmapped fields are sent to the Restream queue (and not replicated into the target database).
+All the events of an event type that contain unmapped fields are sent to the Restream queue (and not replicated into the data destination).
 A notification message is generated directing you to map this new event type.

 Flexible: Each unmapped field of an event is discarded and the rest of the event is handled according to the defined mapping.
-This means that all mapped fields are replicated into the target database and all unmapped fields are discarded.
+This means that all mapped fields are replicated into the data destination and all unmapped fields are discarded.

-Auto-mapped: Each new field in an event is automatically assigned a name compliant with the target database and a data type suited to the field’s values or schema, based on Alooma’s auto-mapping logic.
+Auto-mapped: Each new field in an event is automatically assigned a name compliant with the data destination and a data type suited to the field’s values or schema, based on Alooma’s auto-mapping logic.
 A new column is automatically created in the target table and this event field’s data is replicated into it.